Cody Public Records Directory

 Criminal Records

-Criminal records in Cherry County encompass a range of offenses, including felonies, misdemeanors, and traffic violations.
-The Cherry County Sheriff's Office and the Valentine Police Department maintain these records, which are accessible to the public under Nebraska's public records laws.
-The Nebraska Bureau of Investigation provides additional resources for background checks, offering statewide criminal history reports that include data from Cherry County.
+Criminal records in Cherry County cover a range of offenses, including felonies, misdemeanors, and traffic violations.
+The Nebraska State Patrol provides additional resources for background checks, offering statewide criminal history reports that include data from Cherry County.

-The sex offender registry is also maintained at the state level, with local law enforcement ensuring compliance and monitoring within the county.
-Residents can request criminal background checks through the Nebraska State Patrol, which provides comprehensive reports for employment, licensing, and personal purposes.
+The sex offender registry is also maintained at the state level, with local law enforcement making sure of compliance and monitoring within Cherry County.
+Residents can request criminal background checks through the Nebraska State Patrol, which provides reports for employment, licensing, and personal purposes.

 Public Records Access